GArtis02/Finall_work_ai_chat_app/web-service/README.md

 ## Purpose
-This is a web service skeleton app, built with FastAPI.
+This project is a FastAPI-based backend service designed to filter job vacancies based on user queries.
+It leverages OpenAI's GPT models for dynamic query parameter extraction and fuzzy matching techniques for improved search accuracy.

+## Example
+    "query": "Find jobs with pay higher than 1000 in Riga.", "response": "Atrastas 5 vakances Rīgā ar algu virs 1000 EUR."

 ## Project structure
 ```